plctechnician/ooprogramming/README.md

 ## Exam
 During the final exam students are expected:

-* to discuss about the structure, the internals and engineering choices of their home project (could be developed either in Java or Python).
+* to discuss the structure and engineering choices of the home project.
 It is worth noticing that the project is not supposed to be developed alone without supervision, but mostly during the course.
-The whole development process and related discussions with Prof. Bicocchi will be evaluated.
+The whole development process and discussions with Dr. Bicocchi will be evaluated.

-* to pass an oral examination about the Java and Python languages.
-Quizzes and short written exercises will be also used for assessing actual programming skills.
+* to pass an oral examination about Java and Python.
+Quizzes and short written exercises will be also used for assessing programming skills.

 ## FAQ
 Should I carefully read and understand this FAQ?